-1 Use code "P" for the monitoring system located on the main HRSG stack.
+&lt;sup>1 Use code "P" for the monitoring system located on the main HRSG stack.

-- 2 Use code "CI" only for units with add-on SO2, or NO_x emission controls.
-Specifically, the use of a "CI" monitoring system is limited to the following circumstances: - If the unit has an exhaust configuration consisting of a monitored main stack and an unmonitored bypass stack, and you elect to report SO2 data from a certified monitoring system located at the control device inlet (in lieu of reporting maximum potential concentration) during hours in which the flue gases are routed through the bypass stack; or - If the outlet SO2, or NO_x monitor is unavailable and proper operation of the add-on emission controls is not verified, and you elect to report data from a certified SO2, or NO_x monitor at the control device inlet in lieu of reporting MPC or MER values.
-However, note that for the purposes of reporting NO_x emission rate, this option may only be used if the inlet NO_x monitor is paired with a diluent monitor and represented as a NO_x -diluent monitoring system in the Component record.
+- If the unit has an exhaust configuration consisting of a monitored main stack and an unmonitored bypass stack, and you elect to report SO2 data from a certified monitoring system located at the control device inlet (in lieu of reporting maximum potential concentration) during hours in which the flue gases are routed through the bypass stack; or - If the outlet SO2, or NOx monitor is unavailable and proper operation of the add-on emission controls is not verified, and you elect to report data from a certified SO2, or NOx monitor at the control device inlet in lieu of reporting MPC or MER values.
+However, note that for the purposes of reporting NOx emission rate, this option may only be used if the inlet NOx monitor is paired with a diluent monitor and represented as a NOx-diluent monitoring system in the Component record.